alexkychen/assignPOP/README.md

 An R package for population assignment using genomic or integrated data in a machine-learning framework

 ## Description
 This package is designed to perform population assignment tests using large genomic data or integrated (genetic plus non-genetic) data.
 It employs resampling (Monte-Carlo and K-fold) cross-validation approaches coupled with multiple machine-learning classification algorithms to evaluate perfomance of predictive models of population assignment.
+It allows users to subset varying sample sizes of individuals and loci, either random or based on locus Fst, for cross-validation.
+It uses PCA for data dimension reduction and outputs results in publication-quality graphs.

 ## Install assignPOP to R/Rstudio from github
 In your R/Rstudio console,